Updated April 9, 2019

 AWS load balancing services can be used both internally and externally.
 GCP services are separated between external access and internal access.
 GCP's internal option is Internal Load Balancing.

-AWS and GCP load balancing comparisons
+AWS and Google Cloud load balancing comparisons

 |Network load balancing||Yes||Yes|